Modules

-A module is a file in which we have Python code.
-The modules in Python have the .py extension.
+A module is a file containing Python code.
+Python modules have the .py extension.

 Python modules are used to organize Python code.
 For example, database related code is placed inside a database module, security code in a security module etc. Smaller Python scripts can have one module.
 But larger programs are split into several modules.
 Modules are grouped together to form packages.